AmitBhardwaj26/DSA/Leetcode/April/1768. Merge Strings Alternately/README.md

 <h3>Medium</h3>
 <hr>
 <div><p>
- You are given an integer array nums and an array queries where queries[i] = [vali, indexi].

-For each query i, first, apply nums[indexi] = nums[indexi] + vali, then print the sum of the even values of nums.

-Return an integer array answer where answer[i] is the answer to the ith query.
+You are given two strings word1 and word2.
+Merge the strings by adding letters in alternating order, starting with word1.
+If a string is longer than the other, append the additional letters onto the end of the merged string.

+Return the merged string.
 </p>